How can I troubleshoot API HTTP 504 timeout errors with API Gateway?

 - If network latencies are causing the 504 error, implement retry logic on the client-side application.

-- Improve the backend integration by following the optimization best practices for your platform.
+- Improve the backend integration performance by following the optimization best practices for your platform.